Cosmic Acceleration and the notion of Alternative Vacuum in Nash Theory: Conclusions

 To portray the Nash equations as a modified vacuum equation, we incorporate a Higgs-like scalar field.
 We manipulate the vacuum equations such that they seem equivalent to a standard GR vacuum plus the Higgs scalar and its self-interaction.
 We find that the vacuum expectation value of this so-called Higgs scalar field should be a function of coordinates (time alone in this case) in order for this construction to be consistent.
 This opens up an interesting discussion if we identify this scalar as the Standard Model Higgs field.
 In such a scenario, this variation leads to non-trivial variations in proton-electron mass ratio and the fine structure constant, fundamental couplings which are otherwise deemed to be constants in the standard model of particle physics.
-Moreover, the scale of this variation matches quite well with the analyzed data of molecular absorption spectra from a number of Quasars. \\
+Moreover, the scale of this variation matches quite well with the analyzed data of molecular absorption spectra from a number of Quasars.
+If we expect the vacuum energy density to be a dynamical quantity in an expanding universe, according to quantum field theory of curved space-time it should exhibit a slow evolution, determined by the expansion rate of the universe.
+Recent measurements on the time variation of the fine structure constant and of the proton-to-electron mass ratio suggest that basic quantities of the Standard Model, such as the either or both of the QCD scale parameter and Higgs Vacuum Expectation Value may not be conserved in the course of the cosmological evolution \cite{sola111}.
+The masses of the nucleons and of the atomic nuclei would also be affected and Matter is not conserved in such a universe \cite{sola112}.
+These measurements can be interpreted as a leakage of matter into vacuum or vice versa \cite{sola113, sola114}.
+We want to point out that this variation can be a signature of how gravity behaves in a common platform with the standard model of particle physics.
+While the variation may have a possible contribution from the dark matter particles, interaction of the so-called dark energy with ordinary baryonic matter as well as with dark matter, our proposal is that it also depends on the higher curvature corrections, such as the Nash action.
+One might also derive the scale of variation for a standard $R^2$ theory, however, the pattern of variation found their should be different.
+At this moment, the theory of Nash is treated simply as a theory of vacuum alone and can emphasize the recent interests in dealing with vacuum dynamical solutions (see for instance, the work of Moreno-Pulido and Sola~\cite{sola01, sola02} and the monograph by Sola \cite{sola03} for a review on recent developments on running vacuum).
+In all of these cases, the vacuum is depicted as a solution embedded in GR, generating dynamical evolution of the vacuum energy.
+As the present manuscript suggests, a similar phenomenology can also be generated by adding higher curvature terms (non-lovelock) into the Einstein-Hilbert action. \\

 We conclude with a positive intent and curiosity, by commenting that it is possible for the Nash theory to emerge as a good theory and provide more of such interesting phenomenology.
 A simple vacuum solution of the theory can challenge our usual understandings of the nature, for instance, the endurance of a \textit{fundamental constant} approach or the viability of the Equivalence principles.
 We need to formulate a stronger version of the theory that can fill in different gaps.
 One possible way of doing that is perhaps already hinted in this manuscript, through the weight parameter $\beta$ which needs to be within a certain range to minimize the variation of fundamental couplings.
 One may imagine this parameter to be a different scalar field of the dimension $H_{0}^{-2}$ and formulate a Scalar-Nash theory.
 We keep in mind that any solution of an Einstein vacuum is already a solution of Nash vacuum, however, this never excludes the possibility of finding a larger class of new solutions.
 Therefore, another way to proceed might be to look for new static solutions in the theory and check for viability of standard principles that are viable in GR, such as the Birkhoff Theorem.
 These will be addressed in near future by the authors.